Towards Interactive and Learnable Cooperative Driving Automation: a Large Language Model-Driven Decision-Making Framework: Abstract

 \section{Abstract}

-At present, Connected Autonomous Vehicles (CAVs) have begun to open road testing around the world, but their safety and efficiency performance in complex scenarios is still not satisfactory.
-Cooperative driving leverages the connectivity ability of CAVs to achieve synergies greater than the sum of their parts, making it a promising approach to improving CAV performance in complex scenarios.
-However, the lack of interaction and continuous learning ability limits current cooperative driving to single-scenario applications and specific Cooperative Driving Automation (CDA).
-To address these challenges, this paper proposes CoDrivingLLM, an interactive and learnable LLM-driven cooperative driving framework, to achieve all-scenario and all-CDA.
-First, since Large Language Models(LLMs) are not adept at handling mathematical calculations, an environment module is introduced to update vehicle positions based on semantic decisions, thus avoiding potential errors from direct LLM control of vehicle positions.
-Second, based on the four levels of CDA defined by the SAE J3216 standard, we propose a Chain-of-Thought (COT) based reasoning module that includes state perception, intent sharing, negotiation, and decision-making, enhancing the stability of LLMs in multi-step reasoning tasks.
-Centralized conflict resolution is then managed through a conflict coordinator in the reasoning process.
-Finally, by introducing a memory module and employing retrieval-augmented generation, CAVs are endowed with the ability to learn from their past experiences.
-We validate the proposed CoDrivingLLM through ablation experiments on the negotiation module, reasoning with different shots experience, and comparison with other cooperative driving methods.
-The results demonstrate that our method provides significant safety and efficiency advantages, as well as the ability to interact and learn effectively in complex environments.
+Connected Autonomous Vehicles (CAVs) are being tested globally, but their performance in complex scenarios remains suboptimal.
+While cooperative driving improves CAV performance by leveraging vehicle collaboration, its lack of interaction and continuous learning limits current applications to single scenarios and specific Cooperative Driving Automation (CDA).
+To address these issues, this paper proposes CoDrivingLLM, an interactive and learnable LLM-driven cooperative driving framework for all-scenario and all-CDA applications.
+First, an environment module updates vehicle positions based on semantic decisions, mitigating errors from LLM-controlled positioning.
+Second, leveraging the four CDA levels defined in SAE J3216, a centralized-distributed coupled architecture reasoning module is developed to ensure safe and efficient cooperation through centralized negotiation and distributed decision.
+Finally, by introducing a memory module that employs Retrieval Augmented Generation (RAG), CAVs are endowed with the ability to learn from their past experiences to avoid repeating mistakes.
+Through ablation studies and comparisons with other cooperative driving methods, the results demonstrate that the proposed CoDrivingLLM significantly enhances safety, efficiency, and adaptability across various scenarios.
 Our code is available at: \url{https://github.com/FanGShiYuu/CoDrivingLLM}.